 Do a Trip Pre-Check Every Time

 Be sure you are checking the above items every time you go out on the road with your horse trailer.
 These are the key things to check on a pre-trip check of your horse trailer and towing vehicle.
-You should get used to running through this check EVERY time you head out on the road with your horse in your horse trailer pulled by your towing vehicle.
+Develop the habit of running through this check EVERY time you head out on the road with your horse in your horse trailer pulled by your towing vehicle.
 Get your FREE Horse Trailer and Truck Trip Pre-Check checklist so you can develop your own routine.

-Developing your trip pre-check of your horse trailer and truck can be made easier using our downloadable checklist.
+Developing your trip pre-check of your horse trailer and truck is made easier with our downloadable checklist.
 You can bring it up on your phone to use as a guide.
 Also you can print it out, slip it in a plastic sleeve and mount it inside your tack room door.
 Using a wet erase pen, you can then mark on it every time you haul horses.

 Equipment for Making Road Emergencies Easier

 Road emergencies do happen and it is best not to be caught out without proper emergency equipment.
 Visibility is vital to human and horse life when parked alongside a road, so be sure you have proper emergency identifiers.
-Working in low light, or darkness, can make the situation more challenging, so be sure you have a portable light source.
+Additionally, working in low light, or darkness, makes the situation more challenging, so be sure you have a portable light source.

 Tools such as a fire extinguisher, a shovel and a horse first aid kit can enable you to provide immediate assistance to your situation or anothers.
-Flat tires happen so be sure you can jack up the horse trailer.
-You will most likely be detaching from your empty trailer at your destination, so be sure the trailer can be left with the wheels chocked.
+Be prepared for on the road emergencies.
+Flat tires do happen so make sure you can jack up the horse trailer.
+Once at your destination you will most likely be detaching from your empty trailer, so be sure the trailer can be left with the wheels chocked.

 Horse Trailer and Truck Emergency Equipment Checklist

 - Triangle emergency reflectors – provide visibility along the roadside.